RishabhSingh2510/PDF-Q-A-Chatbot/README.md

 Full list is in requirements.txt.

-📚 Example Workflow
+## 📚 Example Workflow

 Place your PDF into the data/ folder.

-Run the notebook/script.
+Run the notebook or script.

 The system loads the PDF, creates embeddings, and builds a FAISS index.

-Ask any question — the chatbot finds relevant chunks and generates an answer.
+Ask any question — the chatbot retrieves relevant chunks and generates an answer.

-🧩 Customization
+## 🧩 Customization

-You can modify:
+### You can modify:

-The PDF loader
+PDF loader

 Chunk size